openaps/docs/docs/docs/Resources/Edison-Flashing/PC-flash.md

 ### **1-1 Prepare Windows Computer**

-- Install the [Intel Edison drivers for Windows]( https://software.intel.com/en-us/iot/hardware/edison/downloads).
+- Install the [Intel Edison drivers for Windows](https://software.intel.com/en-us/iot/hardware/edison/downloads).
 Select the "Windows standalone driver" download.
 After it is done downloading, click on the downloaded file and it will execute installation.

+******

+Note: Intel has announced the Edison will be discontinued at the end of 2017.
+As part of this, apparently, the old link to Edison drivers has been removed.
+We are unsure if this is a temporary issue or long term.
+Therefore, if the link above for Intel Edison Drivers is not working, you can use [this link](https://www.dropbox.com/s/d5ooojru5jxsilp/IntelEdisonDriverSetup1.2.1.exe?dl=0) to download them directly from an OpenAPS user's dropbox.
+Obviously screenshots below will be different if Intel has not fixed or repaired their driver downloads page for Edisons.

+********

 ![Edison Drivers](../../Images/Edison/edison_driver.png)